PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ### -Account

-The account name of the CosmosDB to access.
+The account name of the Cosmos DB to access.

 ```yaml
 Type: String